 "Fiesta of Flavors" - Hispanic recipes for people with diabetes from the University of Illinois Extension.

-"Keep the Beat: Heart Healthy Recipes" - from the National Heart, Blood & Lung Institute.
+Delicious Heart Healthy Eating - from the National Heart, Blood & Lung Institute.

 "Cooking Without Gluten" - A 26-page recipe booklet from the Utah State University Cooperative Extension.

 MyPlate Kitchen - Find recipes, create and print your own cookbook, build healthy menus and get a shopping list.

 Healthy Eating on a Budget - Eating healthy doesn’t have to be expensive.
 Use these tips and materials to make healthy choices while staying within your budget.